 Keep in mind that choosing any of these trends will mean competing with plenty of other apps, including some gaming giants.
 However, with a user-friendly game design and an interesting setting, your game has all the chances to get a steady stream of downloads.

-What If I Don’t Want to Follow Trends?
+If I Don’t Want to Follow Trends in Online Game Development

 Then don’t!
 There have been plenty of breakout games not strictly fitting into any category.
 Years ago, Plague Inc. went viral (pun totally intended) because it was unique.
 Same goes for 2048, Geometry Dash, Helix Jump… and let’s not forget Minecraft.
 Let your imagination run wild!
 Your idea might become the next big hit that many followers will be trying to imitate.